-E. ASSEMBLIES
+B. ASSEMBLIES

 - 1. Follow assembly instructions as given to you by a teacher, administrator, or adult speaker. - 2.
 Sit where you are assigned to sit.
 Sit only with the class with which you go to the assembly. - 3.
-Avoid talking, yelling, clapping, or indicating your approval or disapproval when such is not appropriate - 4.
+Avoid talking, yelling, clapping, or indicating your approval or disapproval when such is not appropriate. - 4.
 Honor and respect the dignity of the program.

-First Offense:3 days ISS/OSSSecond Offense:5 days ISS/OSSThird Offense:10 days ISS/OSS, Recommendation for Alternative Academy.
+Third Offense: 10 days ISS/OSS, Recommendation for Alternative Academy.

-F. UNAUTHORIZED AREA
+C. UNAUTHORIZED AREA